-According to ISO 10218‑1:2011 [6] a collaborative workspace is a space within the operating space where the robot system (including the workpiece) and a human can perform tasks concurrently during production operation and a collaborative operation is a state in which a purposely designed robot system and an operator work within a collaborative workspace.
+According to ISO 10218‑1:2011 [6], a collaborative workspace is a space within the operating space where the robot system (including the workpiece) and a human can perform tasks concurrently during production operations, and a collaborative operation is a state in which a purposely designed robot system and an operator work within a collaborative workspace.

-According to ISO/TS 15066:2016 [5] collaborative operations may include one or more of the following methods:
+According to ISO/TS 15066:2016 [5], collaborative operations may include one or more of the following methods:

-safety-rated monitored stop;
+a safety-rated monitored stop,

-hand guiding;
+hand guiding,

-speed and separation monitoring;
+speed and separation monitoring,

 power and force limiting.

-In power and force limiting operation, physical contact between the robot system (including the workpiece) and an operator can occur either intentionally or unintentionally.
-Power and force limited collaborative operation requires robot systems specifically designed for this particular type of operation using built in measurement units.
-According to ISO/TS 15066 [5] risk reduction is achieved, either through inherently safe means in the robot or through a safety-related control system, by keeping hazards associated with the robot system below threshold limit values that are determined during the risk assessment.
+In power- and force-limiting operations, physical contact between the robot system (including the workpiece) and an operator can occur either intentionally or unintentionally.
+Power- and force-limited collaborative operations require robot systems specifically designed for this particular type of operation using built in measurement units.
+According to ISO/TS 15066 [5], risk reduction is achieved, either through inherently safe processes in the robot or through a safety-related control system, by keeping hazards associated with the robot system below threshold limit values, which are determined during the risk assessment.

-In case an operator would like to maintain safe distance in a collaborative operation the ISO/TS 15066:2016 Robots and robotic devices - Collaborative robots (clause 5.5.4 Speed and separation monitoring) [5], EN ISO 13850:2015 [19], EN ISO 13855:2010 [15], EN IEC 60204-1:2018 [20], EN IEC 62046:2018 [26] should be applied with the considerable regulation and standards: Directive 2006/42/EC [11], EN ISO 10218-1:2011 [6] and EN ISO 10218-2:2011 [7].
-Last but not least EN ISO 12100:2010: Safety of machinery - General principles for design - Risk assessment and risk reduction [18] should be taken into account too.
+If an operator wants to maintain a safe distance in a collaborative operation, ISO/TS 15066:2016 Robots and robotic devices - Collaborative robots (clause 5.5.4: Speed and separation monitoring) [5], EN ISO 13850:2015 [19], EN ISO 13855:2010 [15], EN IEC 60204-1:2018 [20] and EN IEC 62046:2018 [26] should be applied together with the following regulations and standards: Directive 2006/42/EC [11], EN ISO 10218-1:2011 [6] and EN ISO 10218-2:2011 [7].
+In addition, EN ISO 12100:2010: Safety of machinery - General principles for design - Risk assessment and risk reduction [18] should be considered.

-In speed and separation monitoring the protective separation distance is the shortest permissible distance between any moving hazardous part of the robot system and any human in the collaborative workspace and this value can be fixed or variable.
+In speed and separation monitoring, the protective separation distance is the shortest permissible distance between any moving hazardous part of the robot system and any human in the collaborative workspace, and this value can be fixed or variable.

-During automatic operation, the hazardous parts of the robot system shall never get closer to the operator than the protective separation distance, calculated based on the concepts used to create the minimum distance formula in ISO 13855:2010 [15].
+During automatic operations, the hazardous parts of the robot system should never get closer to the operator than the protective separation distance, which is calculated based on the concepts used to create the minimum distance formula in ISO 13855:2010 [15].

-The protective separation distance Sp can be described by Formula (1):
+The protective separation distance Sp can be described by formula (1):